Department of Anglo-Saxon, Norse and Celtic, University of Cambridge

 The Department of Anglo-Saxon, Norse and Celtic (ASNC or, informally, ASNaC) is one of the constituent departments of the University of Cambridge, and focuses on the history, material culture, languages and literatures of the various peoples who inhabited Britain, Ireland and the extended Scandinavian world in the early Middle Ages (5th century to 12th century).
-It is based on the second floor of the Faculty of English at 9 West Road.
+It is based on the second floor of the Faculty of English at 9 West Road on the Sidgwick Site.
 In Cambridge University jargon, its students are called ASNaCs.

-It remains the only university faculty or department in the world to focus entirely on the early Middle Ages.
+As of 2011, it was the only university faculty or department in the world to focus entirely on the early Middle Ages.

 Name

 The name Anglo-Saxon, Norse and Celtic dates to 1971, when the Department of Anglo-Saxon and Kindred Studies was renamed.